dawelsch/dawelsch.github.io/websrc/source/documents/gettingStarted/cluster/baremetal.md

 }
 ```

-- The `playbook-location` must contain the path of th Ansible directory you cloned
+- The `playbook-location` must contain the path of the Ansible directory you cloned
 - The `user` must contain the name of the *cluster-admin* user
 - The `priv_key_file` value is the location of the `id_rsa` file of the `cluster-admin` user